What are the right words to use when responding to an RFP?

 They often ask these questions before they ask which offering they like more.
 If they have written evaluation criteria, they may not even consider which proposal they "like."
 They will consider how the bidders compare on the basis of the evaluation criteria.
 How the evaluation criteria are worded, and how your proposal stacks up against them, will determine whether you win.

-At each of these steps, whether you have used the right words from the RFP matters.
+At each step, ask whether you have used all of the words from the RFP that matter.
 If the page limitation means you can’t possibly address every RFP keyword, then think about the information the evaluators need and their evaluation or scoring process, and give them the words they need to make a decision in your favor.
 No matter how attached you are to a particular way of articulating things, you should make sure you are using the words the customer needs to hear in order for you to win.

 Access to premium content items is limited to PropLIBRARY Subscribers